2. Installation

 hsh that can be used to run standard library functions.

-halonctl is used to control the MTA.
+.halonctl is used to control the MTA.

 halontop is used to view statistics from the MTA.